ellakoa/postcard-poem/content/posts/swimming-with-stars.md

   And when the sun sleeps
   And the stars peep

   Is it silver the moon
-  pours into the sea?
-  to shatter and scatter
+  spills onto the sea
+  To make the sea shimmer
+  For the nighttime swimmer

+  Possibly it is all three.
 alignPoemLeft: false
 address: |-
   Swimming with Stars
   Chapmans Pool
   Dancing Ledge
   Dorset
-stamp: /img/swimming-with-stars-dancing-ledge3-6269.jpg
+stamp: /img/swimming-with-stars-dancing-ledge4-.jpg
 author: Caroline Whitehouse
 date: 2023-01-05T12:51:46.527Z
 ---